Daniel-KM/Omeka-S-module-BulkImportFiles/README.md

 These items should be kept private, else they will be displayed in public.

-Once saved, all the specific items can be checked in the main menu `Bulk Import Files` on the main sidebar.
+Once saved, all the specific items can be checked in the main menu `Bulk import files` on the main sidebar.

-This menu displays a second menu `Create file Maps` to automatically create items from a config file, but it is still in development.
+This menu displays a second menu `Create mappings` to automatically create items from a config file, but it is still in development.

 *** Upload

-Once the item templates are ready, you can upload files via the third sub-menu `Make Import`.
+Once the item templates are ready, you can upload files via the third sub-menu `Process import`.
 Just choose the folder, then check and add the files.

 This workflow is experimental and will probably change in the future to avoid the creation of specific items.